-Note: in the current (2015) BJCP Style Guidelines, American IPA is in category 21 IPA From the guidelines: Category 21 IPA, is for modern American IPAs and their derivatives.
-English IPAs are grouped with other English-derived beers, and the stronger Double IPA is grouped with stronger American sytle beers.
+Note: in the current (2015) BJCP Style Guidelines, American IPA is in category 21 IPA.
+From the guidelines: Category 21 IPA, is for modern American versions of the IPA and their derivatives.
+English IPAs are grouped with other English beers, and the stronger Double IPA is grouped with stronger American sytle beers.

-The current craze and popularity of American hop bombs may have began with Anchor's Liberty Ale which was originally brewed in 1975.
+The current craze and popularity of American "hop bombs" may have began with Anchor's Liberty Ale which was originally brewed in 1975.
 Not long after, Grant's IPA (released in 1981) and Sierra Nevada's Celebration Ale (released in 1983) were released to meet America's growing appetite with bold hoppy beers.
 Americans were tired of the same old lagers and once we got a taste for these big beers, have not looked back.

-Some versions of the American IPA are more traditional, more so than most English IPA's brewed today.
-They are somewhat pale with high hop bitterness that dominates the profile.
 These beers have a lot of hop aroma with low to medium hop flavor.
 More contemporary versions are similar in that they have high hop bitterness, but go one step further and add a big hop flavor as well as aroma.
-The American IPA's of today are dominated by the citrusy, piney, fruity and resiny hop character typical of Northwest American hops.
-The malt profile is generally low and clean with American 2-row the malt of choice.
-The use of Crystal malts is OK, but should be used with restraint.

-References: Information for this article was adapted from the 2008 BJCP Style Guidelines, and Brewing Classic Styles 80 Winning Recipes Anyone Can Brew, written by Jamil Zainasheff and John J. Palmer, and the Brewing in Styles section of Brewing Techniques magazine entitled India Pale Ale, Part II: The Sun Never Sets-- written by Thom Tomlinson.
+References: Information for this article was adapted from the 2008 and 2015 BJCP Style Guidelines, and Brewing Classic Styles 80 Winning Recipes Anyone Can Brew, written by Jamil Zainasheff and John J. Palmer, and the Brewing in Styles section of Brewing Techniques magazine entitled India Pale Ale, Part II: The Sun Never Sets-- written by Thom Tomlinson.